 - I fixed my problems by going to the Contacts App and editing their Text Tone to Ding.
 After saving that, I returned to the Contacts App and changed their Text Tone back to what I originally wanted.
 I find that reassigning the text tones fixed the overall notification problem

 - It seems that with iOS 11, that notifications don’t show up if you have Show on Lock Screen toggled off.
-This doesn’t make any sense. iOS 10 and earlier showed all my notification as soon I unlocked my phone.
+This doesn’t make any sense. iOS 10 and earlier showed all my notification as soon as I unlocked my phone.
 It doesn’t seem to matter If I set them to “Temporary” or “Persistent” Banner Notifications, either way, they don’t appear unless I allow them to show up on the lock screen.
 I’d rather they didn’t show on my lock screen—for privacy’s sake!
 IN CONCLUSION, Apple needs to fix this bug asap!

 For most of her professional life, Amanda Elizabeth (Liz for short) trained all sorts of folks on how to use media as a tool to tell their own unique stories.
 She knows a thing or two about teaching others and creating how-to guides!